-- Frontpage, including:

-- o Title
+- One standard page is 2400 keystrokes (including spaces).
+A picture count as one keystroke.

-- Author
+- 11⁄2 line spacing

-- o Date
+- 11pt font

-- Title of the course programme and educational institution

-- Title of the project and paper

-- Number of keystrokes (including spaces)

 - Table of Contents

 - Header on all pages should include your name and project title

 - Headlines for the chapters

-- · Page numbers throughout the document
+- Page numbers throughout the document

-- 11⁄2 line spacing

-- 11pt font

-- For all written assignments, projects and exam papers at the PBA Programme in Animation, a standard page is 2400 keystrokes (including spaces).
-A picture count as one keystroke.

-- All written assignments must be handed in digitally in WISEflow as a pdf-document following the relevant naming convention.
+All written assignments must be handed in digitally in WISEflow as a pdf-document following the relevant naming convention.